 Charles Law is an Ideal Gas Law that establishes a relation between volume and temperature at constant pressure.
-In other words, according to Charles law definition; the volume of a gas increases with an increase in temperature at constant pressure and vice versa.
-Jaques Charles law is also known as the Law Of Volumes.
-In spite of the fact that Charles Law was discovered in the late 1700s, we can see applications of Charles law in our day to day life.
+In other words, according to Charles’s law definition; the volume of a gas increases with an increase in temperature at constant pressure and vice versa.
+Jaques Charles’s law is also known as the Law Of Volumes.
+In spite of the fact that Charles Law was discovered in the late 1700s, we can see applications of Charles law in our day-to-day life.

 This phenomenon was demonstrated by French Scientist, Inventor, and Mathematician Jacques Charles who first proposed this law in his unpublished work in the 1780s.

-If you think, you can’t relate to Charles law application in real life.
+If you think, you can’t relate to Charles Law examples in real life.
 Well, here is your chance to think again…!!!
-These are Charles Law examples in real life that I will be discussing with you today.

 - Hot Air Balloon